The language of espionage: get this spy lingo right and you might even pass for an intelligence officer yourself

-Top intelligence officers have helped us create this glossary to share the tricks of their tradecraft.
+Top intelligence officers have helped SPYSCAPE create this glossary to share the tricks of their tradecraft.
 You’ll learn the difference between blowback and playback, dead drop and dangle, mole and microdot.

 Your job is to manage (or run) an agent operation, which might include recruiting, instructing, paying, debriefing, or advising your agent.